edrys-labs/documentation/README.md

 ```

     --{{2}}--
-You can restore this configuration either from your you local file system or if it is hosted somewhere on the web, then you can simply paste the URL of the file and restore it from the web.
+You can restore this configuration either from your local file system or if it is hosted somewhere on the web, then you can simply paste the URL of the file and restore it from the web.

     --{{3}}--
 Some ready-to-use classroom configurations are available in the following repositories (You can also just click the deploy-button of the desired configuration):